Always be on your guard for the most common writing mistakes appearing in your writing.

 2. Not checking your and you’re

-It’s so easy to make this mistake and use the wrong word when you write in a hurry.
+It’s easy to make this grammatical mistake and use the wrong word when writing in a hurry.

-Even if you use a good online grammar and spelling checker, it can miss a possessive pronoun error or get it wrong sometimes.
+Even if you use the best online grammar and spelling checker, it can sometimes miss a possessive pronoun error or get it wrong.

-The best approach is always to read any short text you write carefully before you hit the send button.
+The best approach is to read any short text you write carefully before hitting the send button.

 If it’s an email, it only takes you a minute to check.
 Don’t be in so much of a rush that you send out such a simple error for the world to notice.